 To get a permit from the AQMD, you need to prepare an application that includes permitting forms, permit processing fees, and a detailed engineering evaluation.
 You will then submit these three components to the AQMD for processing.

-Getting a permit from the AQMD usually takes between three and six months, but it can take longer depending on the complexity of the project and where the roaster will be located.
+Getting a permit from the AQMD usually takes between three and six months, but it can take longer depending on the complexity of the project and where the roaster will be located within the AQMD.
 Once you get your permit, additional requirements such as source testing will need to be met.

 It’s important to keep a few things in mind when you permit a roaster with the AQMD, some of which have the ability to impact an overall installation project.